 |Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-mus is not a standard abbreviation "muscle" or "muscular".
+mus is not a standard abbreviation for "muscle" or "muscular".
+For example.
 RTECS uses ims for "intramuscular".

-In the following examples from actual MSDS's, "mg/kg" refers to the specified quantity (in mg) of the test chemical per kilogram (kg) of animal body weight:
+In the following examples from actual SDS's, "mg/kg" refers to the specified quantity (in g or mg) of the test chemical per kilogram (kg) of animal body weight:

 7,548 mg/kg (inhalation, mus)

 In the examples above, ORL-MUS above refers to an oral exposure route in mice and (IMS,MUS) refers to intramuscular injection in mice.